 One imagining for solving the problems of climate change, which is of growing importance, is geoengineering, or the technological regulation of Earth's climate to avoid the consequences of climate change.
 The dynamics of this new ‘solution’ is analysed in terms of a general pattern of problem/solution and breakdown at both the psychological and social level.
 The psychological theory of Carl Jung, shows how paying attention to neglected symbols and imaginative formations can help solve or mitigate existential problems.
 However, access to these solutions can be channelled by what have been called "cultural complexes".
 These cultural complexes reinforce current patterns of power and social existence, and can lead to repressions of solutions and upsurges from the social and natural 'unconscious', which are usually dealt with by shadow projection.
 A characteristic of geoengineering is that it proposes that society is more natural and unalterable than nature itself, despite common awareness of the likely unforseen and disastrous consequences of geoengineering.
 The chapter argues that geoengineering is embedded in a free market cultural complex, which drives its perception and politics.

-Connor, LH & Marshall, JP 2015, 'Ecologies, ontologies and mythologies of possible futures' in Environmental Change and the World's Futures: Ecologies, Ontologies and Mythologies, pp. 1-14.View/Download from: UTS OPUS or Publisher's site
+Connor, LH & Marshall, JP 2015, 'Ecologies, ontologies and mythologies of possible futures' in Environmental Change and the World's Futures: Ecologies, Ontologies and Mythologies, pp. 1-14.View/Download from: Publisher's site

-Marshall, J & da Rimini, F 2015, 'Paradoxes of Property: Piracy and Sharing in Information Capitalism' in Baumgärtel, T (ed), A Reader on International Media Piracy: Pirate Essays, Amsterdam University Press, Amsterdam, pp. 145-166.View/Download from: UTS OPUS or Publisher's site
+Marshall, J & da Rimini, F 2015, 'Paradoxes of Property: Piracy and Sharing in Information Capitalism' in Baumgärtel, T (ed), A Reader on International Media Piracy: Pirate Essays, Amsterdam University Press, Amsterdam, pp. 145-166.View/Download from: Publisher's site

 All societies both suffer and benefit from levels of what is perceived as disorder, and the guiding principles of the society may be contradictory, or paradoxical, in that their ordering systems create disorder.
 Our aim in this text is explore the disorders and vagaries of property that seem essential to its continuance, construction and destruction, and then demonstrate how these paradoxes play out in the information economy in particular within the domain of peer-to-peer (P2P) file-sharing.
 We do not wish to reduce these paradoxes and contradictions to a temporary error or to a future ordered synthesis, but to take them as they are in all their splintered fury.
 Much contemporary social action stems from these incoherencies, and the disputes, displays of power, and innovations which circle around them.
 In the P2P field the disorder generated by the order of property provides opportunities for new productive and adaptive social and technical forms of life to emerge.